TheoScott-t/MyFirstRepo/README.md

 # -MyFirstRepo
-My very first repository creation with ALX.
+My very first repository creation with ALX  as part of a GitHub learning task.